PLT-Columbia/VM-and-LLVM-setup/README.md

 #### Google Cloud VMs

 We have allocated Google Cloud (GCloud) credits for each student.
-Please email or create a private Piazza post to the instructors/TAs expressing your interest in requesting for GCloud credits, and you will be sent a $100 GCloud coupon by email.
+Please email or create a private Piazza post to the TAs expressing your interest in requesting for GCloud credits, and you will be sent a $100 GCloud coupon by email.

 1. Follow these initial [instructions](http://www.cs.columbia.edu/crf/cloud-cs/) to redeem your course coupon.
 2. Create a project for this class, and give it a name (_e.g._, "coms4115").
 This will likely have to be created within the _columbia_ organization.